pentacode/site/README.md

 ## Deployment

-Just push to the `gh-pages` branch.
+Just push to the `master` branch, and CI/CD will build and deploy the latest commit.